Bear coloring pages for kids who love furry paws, forest naps, and honey hunts

 Bears can be brown, black, white, or even bluish-gray, depending on the species.
 Use brown for a forest bear, black for an American black bear, or white if you're drawing a polar bear.
 Their noses and paws can be black or dark brown.
 Want to make your bear extra special?
 Try adding a colorful scarf, a picnic basket, or even a tiny hat.
 For the background, you can draw trees, mountains, caves, or a snowy hill depending on your bear’s habitat.
 Maybe even add a honey pot or a friendly bird perched nearby!

-On the back of the page, why not try writing some fun facts about the bear, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the bear, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Bear?